 The depths here are around 20 feet, which is a bit deep for snorkeling, but we enjoy it anyway.

-It offers an interesting mini wall with a ledge that runs north to south.
+This snorkeling Alligator Reef area offers an interesting mini wall with a ledge that runs north to south.
 There are tons of Sergeant Majors, Yellowtail Snapper and Bar Jacks.
 Big schools of grunts hang out under the ledge.

 At around 15 feet there were huge Midnight Parrotfish, grouper, Amber Jack, a Nurse Shark, Rock Beauty and some monster French Angelfish.

 Galen also had a very rare and amazing encounter with a Hammerhead Shark while snorkeling Alligator Reef.
-He saw movement off to one side and suddenly saw a huge body swimming my his way.
+He saw movement off to one side and suddenly saw a huge body swimming his way.
 It was a Hammerhead Shark about 11 feet long moving with great speed and incredible ease.
 The shark noticed Galen and swam his way, passed underneath, and was swiftly gone.
 Galen only had a moment to get one poor quality picture.